datumbox/dapi-model-versioning/README.md

 #### Demos

-To prove that the proposed API can accomodate all domains, we implemented it to 4 real-world models.
+To prove that the proposed API can accommodate all domains, we implemented it to 4 real-world models.
 To run the demos run the following commands from the root for the repo:

 ##### Image Classification: ResNet50